 Rabbi Berk and her husband Bob live in Uptown New Orleans with their two teenage sons and their dog Russell.
 When not at the synagogue, you can find Rabbi Berk keeping company with the live oaks in Audubon Park, tending the succulents and taming the jasmine in her novice garden, enjoying a yoga class, devouring books and newspapers, or binge watching Netflix with her family.

 You may contact Rabbi Berk here.

-Russell the Pastoral DogRussell is a loving dog who quite often offers his pastoral services around the office.
+Russell the Pastoral DogRussell is a loving dog who willingly offers his amatueur pastoral services around the office.
 He is kind hearted and gentle, with a particular sensitivity to mourners and a particular affection for Bar and Bat Mitvah students.
 Although he is discouraged from coming up on the furniture, he knows that the Rabbi always caves when someone needs a cuddle.
 He has total faith in the goodness of humanity, which is confirmed everyday when everyone – from the mail carrier to a wedding couple – offers him a pat on the head and a rub behind his ears.
-He is here mostly on weekdays; he has not yet agreed to offer any time on the bima.
+He is here mostly on weekdays; he has not undergone the proper training for pulpit work.